pawel-boczarski/jeval/README.md

 => yields 150

 Note: using double space after an expression works exactly same as calling chain-eval operator.

+OPERATOR: nil
+SYNTAX: nil

+Evals to nothing.
+This operator will simply dissapear without affecting the rest of expression.
+You can use it as a placeholder in 'if' expressions, if given case (true or false) does not require any change on the stack.

+OPERATOR: distdup
+SYNTAX: op0 op1 ... opn dist distdup
+	dist - distance of token to duplicate

+It works similar to dup, but instead duplicates a token at given distance from the operator.
+If dist is 0, opn will be duplicated, and it works exactly as dup.
+If dist is 1, the token right before opn will be duplicated and so on.
+Keep in mind that dist is distance from the last token preceding distance count!

+Examples:

+0 1 2 3 4 5 2 distdup
+=> yields 0 1 2 3 4 5 3

+0 1 2 3 4 5 0 distdup
+=> yields 0 1 2 3 4 5 5

+I don't have more examples yet, but can you utilize distdup in some way ?
+Feel free to experiment :).

 Enjoy :).

 Note: it's not necessary to press ENTER after expression in ncurses mode, space is sufficient.
 You can always back out by removing any part of expression you like with Backspace.